jhu-ip/cs220-f25/notes/notes-pointers.md

 </li>    <li> If new size is bigger, new space uninitialized
 </li></ul>

-For all of the *<code>alloc</code>  above, if (re-)allocation fails the function returns null.
+For all of the *<code>alloc</code> functions above, if allocation fails the function returns null.
 We should explicitly check for this:

 ```c
 char * memory = malloc(400000);